robin-cls/aviso/docs/getting_started/python_interface.rst

 List available products
 ~~~~~~~~~~~~~~~~~~~~~~~

-Retrieve a summary of the available products in Aviso catalog using :func:`aviso_client.summary()` function.
-Retrieve an :class:`aviso_client.AvisoCatalog` object.
+Retrieve a summary of the available products in Aviso catalog using :func:`altimetry_downloader_aviso.summary()` function.
+Retrieve an :class:`altimetry_downloader_aviso.AvisoCatalog` object.

 .. code-block:: pycon